skittleson/DoCodeThatMatters/src/automate-sprinkler-with-tasmota.md

 The third way is using NodeRed to trigger a power state off if receiving MQTT messages.
 This could be adapted to turn off timers when the weather is expected to rain.

-Using Graphana, I've prototyped using alerts as well.
+Using Graphana, I've prototyped using alerts as well just incase all else fails.

 ## Extending to other Platforms (Optional)